-Starting July 1st, fare collection has resumed on ST Express buses\.
+ST Express: Fare collection has resumed on ST Express buses on July 1, 2020.
 With this resumption, Sound Transit has also transitioned to a single flat fare of \$3.25 for all Adult riders on ST Express, regardless of distance traveled.
-Flat fares for ORCA LIFT, youth, seniors and riders with disabilities remain the same. \$3.25 adult flat fare aligns ST with other regional agencies.
+Flat fares for ORCA LIFT, youth, seniors, and riders with disabilities remain the same.
 More information about the flat fare is available here.